 Research sites had identified billing compliance and conducting an insurance coverage analysis prior to opening trials as major burdens.
 For large, multi-site clinical trials, each site was carrying out its own coverage analysis assessment, costing significant time and resources across the system.
 A Forum Working Group (led by Connie Szczepanek, RN, BSN) was formed in 2015 to identify and develop at least one tangible and impactful initiative that would help research sites address some of the billing compliance issues they encounter on a daily basis.
 The group developed a concept for a centralized coverage analysis, which would be conducted prior to opening a trial and then provided to participating sites.

 The Working Group collaborated with National Cancer Institute (NCI) to provide a training symposium for key stakeholders.
 The goal of the symposium was to provide stakeholders with the knowledge, skills, and tools needed to complete a centralized coverage analysis.

 - ASCO-NCI Training Symposium on Clinical Trial Coverage Analysis for Multi-Center Trials was held August 6 and 7, 2015 at ASCO headquarters, and included approximately 45 attendees from a range of stakeholder groups, including NCTN Groups, NCORP Research Bases, CMS, NCI CTEP, and NCI CTSU.
-A summary report that shares lessons learned regarding billing compliance and conducting coverage analysis for multi-center trials is being prepared.
+A summary report that shares lessons learned regarding billing compliance and conducting coverage analysis has been published.
 This resource may be used by enterprises to develop centralized coverage analyses for their trials.